How Okinawan Karate Evolved from Tomari-te

 They thought Bruce Lee would eventually bring a bad name to the art due to his mob and Hollywood connections – which later came to be the case.
 After these Hollywood shows, the reputation of the art began to spiral downward, and the art became a joke based on impossible techniques; flying over walls, voodoo-like spells, fighting twenty armed men, and drugs were constantly a sideline.
 The modern arts became about mysticism, the supernatural, Superman in a gi, and big money.

-The Goal is to Protect our Own
+The Goal of the Martial Arts is to Protect our Own

 In twenty years, our code of morality and ethics was no longer in the forefront for which the art was originally taught – to protect.